 There is a fixed term.
 You know when the debt is paid off, and it is almost always less than 5 years.
-(Pay the min due on your credit card, and you could still be paying 30 years from now).
+(Pay the minimum due on your credit card, and you could still be paying 30 years from now).
 There usually aren’t pre-payment penalties, but some loans do have them, and you should check for that before you accept the loan.

 There is a fixed interest rate.
 Your monthly payment and interest rate stay the same for the life of your loan.
 Credit cards will increase the interest rate on your existing balance if you become 60 days past due.
 And they can increase your interest rate on future purchases at any time.